Little Spokane River

 The Little Spokane River is a major tributary of the Spokane River, approximately 35 mi long, in eastern Washington in the United States.
 It drains a rural area of forested foothills and a farming valley north of the city of Spokane along the Idaho–Washington border.
-It has two branches, one starting west of Newport and the other stemming from Eloika lake farther west.
+It has two branches, one starting west of Newport and the other stemming from Eloika Lake farther west.

 The two branches come together between the communities of Elk upstream and Milan downstream.
 The supply from Eloika is quite warm in the summer and has different fish habitat than the colder branch from Newport.
-The best trout fishing is where the two branches come together, but is on privately owned land.
-It is also a privately owned water body, which is rare.